CecilieMari/CecilieMari/README.md

 About!

 Hello!
 I'm Cecilie, a 30-year-old front-end student who's currently halfway through my journey of studying front-end.
 I'm on a mission to create visually and user-friendly websites.

-My passion for web development started a while back, and as I've progressed through my studies, I have worked with HTML, CSS and JavaScript.
-It's been an exciting and rewarding journey, and I can't wait to see where it takes me next.
+My passion for web development started a while back when I studieding graphic design,after a year, I chose to change my field of study to front-end. but after working through my studies I have worked with HTML, CSS and JavaScript.
+It's been an exciting and a rewarding journey, and I can't wait to see where it wil takes me next.

 As I continue my studies and approach the finish line, I'm excited to take on new challenges and opportunities in the world of web development.